bmj-autonomous/ai_drive/docs/index.md

 ___

 # Mar.
-6, 2018 -
+6, 2018 - Sony DS3 controller operational

-## Sony DS3 controller operational
+## Connection debugging
 After a few hours going through all the commands several times, I somehow got the controller to communicate via BlueTooth with the car.